![]() Kria™ KV260 Vision AI Starter Kit NLP SmartVision Tutorial |

 nlp-smartvision --file-audio testing_list.txt

-Testing Accuracy on Google Command Dataset¶
+Testing Accuracy on the Google Command Dataset¶

-Users can download the open source Google’s speech command dataset for testing the application in file input mode.
-This dataset consists of pre-recorded audio files for 30 keywords and the audio files that are separated for testing are listed in the testing_list.txt file.
-Use the following commands to download and extract this dataset.
-These commands also create the datafiles that are required for testing the application with 10 keywords for which the model has been trained.
+You can download the open source Google speech command dataset for testing the application in file input mode.
+This dataset consists of pre-recorded audio files for 30 keywords, and the audio files that are separated for testing are listed in the testing_list.txt

 mkdir Google_dataset